 On the other hand, bookshelves typically refer to a single, wall-mounted shelf, a small grouped set of wall-mounted shelves or a ladder-style piece.
 A wall-mounted bookshelf is typically affixed high on the wall, making it a great place to keep fragile objects away from curious children and pets.

 Before selecting a bookshelf or bookcase, think about your existing decor.
-For an elegant living room or timeless office, bookcases fit the bill.
+For an elegant living room, book-filled library or timeless office, bookcases fit the bill.
 Upscale pieces with etched glass barrister doors, deep wood tones or carved detailing instantly add a classic touch.
 If a minimalist vibe is more your scene, ladder bookshelves provide simple shapes and clean lines that will blend with your decor.

 The cost of bookcases verses bookshelves varies depending on the material.
 Plywood or pressboard models are a less expensive option, but they are prone to damage.
 Solid wood bookcases and bookshelves have a higher price point, but their durability is worth every penny.

 Making the Decision: Bookshelf or Bookcase?

 When it comes down to it, deciding on bookshelves or bookcases is a personal choice.
 For classic, movable storage, bookcases are the way to go.
 If you want a contemporary style that stays fixed to the wall, look at bookshelves instead.
 No matter which you choose, your books, decor and collectibles will have a beautiful new home.